tandersn/GNRC-Flowgraphs/vhs_resample/README.md

 # Graphs to resample (and low pass filter) VHS captures to 16msps

+NOTE:  16msps is ony enough for NTSC regular VHS.
+For SVHS or PAL / SECAM you would need higher msps.
+Most people are using sox to resample now, so these graphs haven't been updated for other formats.

 To use these graphs, you must put the source sample rate value in the corresponding block in the graph, along with INFILE and OUTFILE.

 A few rounds of testing between Titan91 and I resulted in the creation of a flow graph to resample VHS captures (8 bit @ 40msps) to 8 bit @ 16msps with a low passfilter around 7.75mhz.